-Learn about Mexico in facts & figures: updated annually, this guide gives you a snapshot of Mexico’s geographic, demographic and economic data.
+Learn about Mexico in facts and figures: updated annually, this guide gives you a snapshot of Mexico’s geographic, demographic, and economic data.

 Economic Data and Economic Indicators

 1,972,000 square kilometers; 769,000 square miles.